taboege/gambas3/comp/src/gb.test/taskell.md

 ## Work

+- Decide where Skip, SkipAll, Todo reside
+    > SkipAll is in Test, Skip in Assert, Todo in Assert.
+This is inconsistent, We have to decide where they should be.
+- Document Approximate and RelativeApproximate

+## Done

 - Install gbt3 at Gambas installation
     > gbt3 is compiled and installed by make but there is no symlink gbt3 > gbt3.gambas

-## Done

 - Ensure TAP created according to  spec
     > Tested TAP via gbt3 and python tappy
 - gbt3 has to return exit status at the end